MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/attaching-to-a-virtual-machine--kernel-mode-.md

 **Windows Firewall**

-You can use Control Panel to allow access through the Windows firewall.
+You can use the Control Panel to allow access through the Windows firewall.
 Open Control Panel > System and Security, and select Allow an app through Windows Firewall.
 In the list of applications, locate *Windows GUI Symbolic Debugger* and *Windows Kernel Debugger*.
-Use the check boxes to allow those two applications through the firewall.
+Use the checkboxes to allow those two applications through the firewall.
 Restart your debugging application (WinDbg or KD).

 ## <span id="Third_Party_VMs"></span>Third Party VMs